ICS 21 Winter 2008

 F

-Two particularly important consequences of the course grading algorithm:
+Please note two particularly important consequences of the course grading algorithm:

 About cooperation

-As ICS21 students, you are expected to know and follow UCI and Bren School academic honesty policies; do read them.
+As ICS 21 students, you are expected to know and follow UCI and Bren School academic honesty policies; do read them.
 The ICS policy can be found (among other places) on the ICS undergraduate web site; the UCI policy is on the UCI Academic Senate site.

 In addition to those rules, there are some specific rules regarding student-with-student cooperation in this class: